Anti-fracking protesters cause disruption in UK cities

 They say the chapter examining the effect of drilling on house prices had three sections cut.

-At 08:00 BST on Monday in London three activists super-glued themselves to the doors, while another activist climbed the building and put up a banner which read: "What's to hide Defra? - Don't frack with our future."'Secrets of fracking'
+At 08:00 BST on Monday in London three activists super-glued themselves to the doors, while another activist climbed the building and put up a banner which read: "What's to hide Defra? - Don't frack with our future."